jmetzger/training-mariadb-basics-en/README.md

   * ```
 Es ist die wahrscheinlich häufigste Frage zur Indizierung überhaupt: Ist es besser, einen Index pro Spalte anzulegen oder einen Index über alle Spalten einer where-Klausel?
 In den meisten Fällen ist die Antwort sehr einfach: Ein Index über mehrere Spalten ist besser.„Zusammengesetzte Schlüssel“ erklärt mehrspaltige Indizes im Detail.
 ```
+## Myths

+### Most selective field first in compound index

+  * This is simply one
+  * You have to design the compound like so, that the most used combination of fields is used.